ml-explore/mlx/docs/src/dev/extensions.rst

 We can now call the :meth:`axpby` operation on both the CPU and the GPU!

 A few things to note about MLX and metal before moving on.
-MLX keeps track of the active ``compute_encoder``.
+MLX keeps track of the active ``command_buffer`` and the ``MTLCommandBuffer`` to which it is associated.
 We rely on :meth:`d.get_command_encoder` to give us the active metal compute command encoder instead of building a new one and calling :meth:`compute_encoder->end_encoding` at the end.
-MLX keeps adding kernels (compute pipelines) to the active command encoder until some specified limit is hit or the compute encoder needs to be flushed for synchronization.
-MLX also handles enqueuing and committing the associated command buffers as needed.
-We suggest taking a deeper dive into :class:`metal::Device` if you would like to study this routine further.
+MLX adds kernels (compute pipelines) to the active command buffer until some specified limit is hit or the command buffer needs to be flushed for synchronization.

 Primitive Transforms
 ^^^^^^^^^^^^^^^^^^^^^

-Now that we have come this far, let's also learn how to add implementations to transformations in a :class:`Primitive`.
-These transformations can be built on top of our operations, including the one we just defined now.
-Which then gives us the following :meth:`Axpby::jvp` and :meth:`Axpby::vjp` implementations.
+Now that we have come this far, let's also see how to add implementations to transformations in a :class:`Primitive`.
+These transformations can be built on top of our operations, including the one we just defined now:

 .. code-block:: C++

     /** The Jacobian-vector product. */
-    array Axpby::jvp(
+    std::vector<array> Axpby::jvp(
             const std::vector<array>& primals,
             const std::vector<array>& tangents,
             const std::vector<int>& argnums) {